LunarPSD/NvidiaOverclocking/Nvidia Overclocking.md

   4. Test the overclock, see if it is stable in both benchmarks and games, and monitor the temperatures using HWiNFO and stay under 80°C on the core and 95°C for hotspot.

-  5. If stable, increase core clock speeds in increments of +15 MHz/12.5 MHz using the slider or by typing in a value.
+  5. If stable, increase core clock speeds in increments of +15 MHz (Turing + Ampere) /12.5 MHz (Pascal) using the slider or by typing in a value.
 If the benchmarks or games crash, decrease clock speeds by the same amount and retest until you have reached stability.
 You will be limited by temperatures (always), and your card's power limit.
 There is no "limit" on how far you can overclock, however, you will know you reached the limit once you experience errors or crashes in stress tests and games.
 Keep in mind that an overclock can be stable in one game but not another.
   ## Finding a Memory Clock
   * After you have tested the core overclock sufficiently and confirmed its stability, you can start increasing the memory clock.